SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture13_Query_Execution_2.md

 1. What is process model

-   Process model is how a DBMS handles mutliple concurrent requests, there are typically 3 process models
+   Process model is how a DBMS handles multiple concurrent requests, there are typically 3 process models

    > A worker is the DBMS component that is responsible for executing tasks
    > on behalf of the client and returning the results.

-   1. Processs per worker
+   1. Process per worker

-      Eevery worker is a separate OS process
+      Every worker is a separate OS process

       * Scheduling relies on the OS

         > QUES: I think we can intervene the scheduling, for example:
         >
         > * Use `SIGSTOP` to suspend a process
-        > * Use `SIGCONT` to resumee a process
+        > * Use `SIGCONT` to resume a process
         > * Change a process's priority flag
         >
         > So is this statement correct?